autistic-symposium/mev-toolkit/README.md

 * [The Hacker Manifest by The Mentor](http://phrack.org/issues/7/3.html)
 * [How to be a Pirate by CGP Grey](https://www.youtube.com/watch?v=T0fAznO1wA8)
 * [Bitcoin Whitepaper by Satoshi Nakamoto](https://bitcoin.org/bitcoin.pdf)
-   * "an electronic payment system based on cryptographic proof instead of trust..."
 * [Teal organizations](https://reinventingorganizationswiki.com/)
 * [The meaning of decentralization, by Vitalik](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274)